Côte d'Ivoire entry requirements for Nigeria passport holders

 Return or onward ticket

 Immigration officers at Abidjan airport routinely ask for a return or onward ticket.
-Have a printed or digital copy of your outbound flight booking ready — they check this before granting entry.
+Have a printed copy or a screenshot ready on your phone.
+A bus or ferry ticket to a neighboring country also works.

 Recommended